 While this may not be feasible for all businesses, offering a second, less pricey option can be the trick to keep your customers happy.
 You can easily create lower plans with fewer features for your services.

 Your customers will then have to decide between choosing value over price.

 People usually judge the cost of a product or service by the benefit they get from it.
 So if you want people to pay more, you should offer more value.
 Consider adding up something extra that will cost you less, but would be very valuable to your customers.

-For instance, customers will be willing to pay more if you offer a higher quality of fabric.
-The same goes for food; when the food quality or ambiance of a restaurants increases, customers won’t mind paying the extra cost.
+For instance, customers will be willing to pay more if you offer a higher quality of the fabric.
+The same goes for food; when the food quality or the ambience of a restaurant improves, customers won’t mind paying the extra cost.

 8. Find more customers